C-is-for-Cicero/learning-Python-for-the-memez/README.md

 ### Section 5 - The Basics: Functions and Conditionals
 ### Section 6 - The Basics: Processing User Input
 ### Section 7 - The Basics: Loops
+### Section 8 - The Basics: A review of what was learned so far
 Plz no flame